Child Abuse and Sex Crimes Squad

 - Conducts both proactive and reactive investigations to identify persons utilising the internet to groom and procure children for sexual exploitation

-- Conducts investigations into the production, dissemination and possession of images of child sexual exploitation (child pornography) facilitated by the internet and telecommunication systems.
+- Conducts investigations into the production, dissemination and possession of images of child sexual exploitation (child abuse material) facilitated by the internet and telecommunication systems.

 - Coordinates the NSW Police response to matters relating to child sexual exploitation referred from external law enforcement agencies.